timmcginley/Agile/Projects/Space/README.md

 Define Objectives and Constraints:

 ### Future
+Considering the near mid and far future, will help to frame the design of your building systems for this project.
+What are the external constraints, does space become highly regulated, or very free, what role do governments play? how are disagreements resolved. where do you go for holiday? what is the motivation to go to space in the future?
+In this exercise you are developing a narrative which provides an opportunity to analyse its problems in the next part, look to the past following that and then propose chanes to your agile prototypes to meet the stated demands of your desired / feared futures.
+Remember that the future lock when you submit it.

 ### Need
 * Clearly outline the objectives of the lunar base, including its purpose, functions, and the number of astronauts it needs to support.
 * Location: Choose a suitable location on the lunar surface that offers safety, accessibility, and resource availability.
 * Integrate in-situ resource utilization (ISRU) systems to extract water ice and other resources for life support and construction.
 * Function Design: Develop the layout of the base, including the arrangement of living quarters, laboratories, common areas, and utility spaces.